Insights

 From commands to context

-We’re now in a transitional moment.
-Many interfaces still offer explicit choices and manual controls, but beneath the surface, semantic understanding is beginning to emerge.
+We’re in a transitional moment where interfaces still offer explicit choices and manual controls, but beneath the surface, semantic understanding is beginning to emerge.
 Search engines understand natural language.
 Email clients draft replies.
 Design tools suggest layouts based on content.

-This transition reveals the deeper shift: instead of asking, “How do we guide users through this flow?” we’re learning to ask, “What is the user actually trying to accomplish?”
-But the transition is messy.
+Instead of asking, “What’s the optimal flow to help users accomplish this?” we’re learning to ask, “How can systems understand and adapt to what users are trying to accomplish?”
+But this transition is messy.
 We’re building systems that understand context, but still forcing users to interact through scenic metaphors.

 Understanding over interface

-These systems restore our agency by evolving with our goals, rather than guiding us through predefined flows.
+These systems restore our agency, evolving with our goals rather than guiding us through predefined flows.
 But this shift isn’t without complexity.

 The challenge ahead